 Here’s what I did:

-My family LOVES this recipe!
-My boyfriend’s daughter loves the Lemon Chicken Orzo Soup from Panera Bread so when I saw this recipe, I had to try it!
+My family LOVES this Healthy Greek Lemon Chicken Orzo Soup recipe!
+My daughter loves the Lemon Chicken Orzo Soup from Panera Bread so when I saw this recipe, I had to try it!
 I changed the ingredients a little bit and we fell in love!
 Now it’s a once a week recipe for us.
+And the best part is there is usually enough leftover for my husband and I to take to work the next day.

 No complaints here since it’s also on the healthy side of things!
 [Read more…]